Mario Rosenstock: Family

 Rosenstock is married, with two children.
 His uncle, Gabriel Rosenstock, is one of Ireland's most notable Irish language poets and member of INNTI with Michael Davitt (Poet), Nuala Ní Dhomhnaill and Liam Ó Muirthile.
 Rosenstock's grandfather George was a doctor and writer from Schleswig-Holstein, Germany.
 He never spoke German again after the war out of shame.
-He himself escaped the Nazis regime by only one generation, as he had Jewish roots.
 His grandmother was a nurse from Athenry, County Galway.